 Phishing is the primary means attackers gain access to your organization’s network and corporate data.
 It is relatively easy to fool an end user into clicking on a link, which can lead to malicious websites or downloads.
-Lookout’s exclusive data indicates that up to 25% of employees are fooled into clicking links during phishing tests.
+Lookout-exclusive data indicates that up to 25% of employees are fooled into clicking links during phishing tests.
 Many organizations have already invested in email security protections and spam filters, supplemented by additional perimeter provisions such as firewalls and secure web gateways.
 However this is increasingly inadequate as employees move outside the perimeter and use other apps, both personal and corporate, for data access and communications.

-Lookout's artificial intelligence detection engine proactively determines the reputation of sites on the Internet.
+The Lookout artificial intelligence detection engine proactively determines the reputation of sites on the Internet.
 With an always-on approach, Lookout Phishing AI detects phishing kits as they are being built, before any user is targeted and an attack is executed.
 We share select findings with the world here @PhishingAI.

 Lookout alerts users to phishing attempts from any source including: